What is the Difference Between “Venting” and “Unloading”?

 Ventricular unloading refers to a reduction in left ventricular pressure and volume.
-Navin Kapur, MD, of Tufts Medical Center explains that by reducing pressure and volume, wall stress is reduced, and therefore myocardial oxygen demand is reduced, and in the setting of an impaired heart, there is better supply/demand matching.
+By reducing pressure and volume, wall stress is reduced, and therefore myocardial oxygen demand is reduced, and in the setting of an impaired heart, there is better supply/demand matching.

 In a review published by Uriel et al.,1 ventricular unloading is described as the reduction of mechanical power expenditure of the ventricle to minimize myocardial oxygen consumption and reduce hemodynamic forces that lead to ventricular modeling.
 Myocardial oxygen consumption can be reduced by decreasing heart rate, contractility, and/or total mechanical work.
 The total mechanical work of the heart per beat is referred to as the pressure-volume area (PVA).
 Lowering ventricular systolic and diastolic volumes and pressures minimizes PVA.1

 Transvalvular axial flow pumps, such as the Impella® platform, aspirate blood directly from the left ventricle and eject blood into the aorta, resulting in reduction of left ventricular pressure/volume, reducing myocardial work and myocardial oxygen demand.
 In this way, they provide effective ventricular unloading.2,3

 2. Is venting the same as unloading in the case of ECMO?

 No. Venting is not the same as unloading.